 This blog provides a five-step process on how to request FDA device classification information.
 A screenshot of the FDA website for each step is included.

 If your company is currently registering with the US FDA, you are probably reviewing the guidance document this month for the FY2013 user fees.
 On pages six and seven, there is a table of these fees, but you might have overlooked 513(g).
 Section 513(g) is a provision in the law that allows companies to request device classification information from the FDA.

 For example, if your company was developing a new product, and you were having difficulty identifying the regulatory pathway, 513(g) is your friend.
-In my opinion, these fees are modest: $3,348 = Standard Fee, and $1,674 = Small Business Fee.
+In my opinion, these fees are modest: $5,061 = Standard Fee, and $2,530 = Small Business Fee (updated for FY 2022).
 Most consultants will charge at least ten hours of consulting to identify the regulatory pathway for a company.
 I would charge quite a bit less because it takes me a lot less than ten hours.
 I still think the FDA’s pricing is a good deal because getting information directly from the source is always more valuable than an “expert.”

 The US FDA has published a guidance document explaining the process for 513(g) requests.
-This guidance document was released on April 6, 2012.
+This guidance document was released on April 6, 2012 (updated in 2019).
 The guidance explains what information companies need to provide in order to submit a 513(g) request.
 The guidance also has a fantastic list of FDA resources on page five.
 These are the very same resources that the “experts” use—including yours truly.

 Just as any good lawyer tries to avoid asking questions that they don’t already know the answer to, I recommend that you first try using these resources yourself.
 Once you think you know the answer, your request for classification information will be easier to organize.